Endy Mattress Review (2025)

 Motion Isolation

 Foam mattresses are good for motion isolation, and Endy is no exception with a score of 7.4/10.
-This is an above-average score for a foam mattress.
+This is a very good score for a foam mattress.
 The foam layers will help absorb movement, so you’re less likely to notice a restless partner on the other side of the bed.

 (If you’re looking for a mattress with even better motion isolation, consider Douglas Original with its higher score of 8.3/10.)